yanick/Template-Mustache/README.md

 To do development work on this project, you will also need (at the very least) [Test::Mini::Unit](http://github.com/pvande/Test-Mini-Unit).

-This project is subject to tempestuous development.
+This project is subject to ongoing development.